All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How the FDA Drug Shortage List Works

 The FDA maintains a list of drugs that are currently in shortage.
-A shortage occurs when the total supply of all commercially available versions of a drug cannot meet demand.
+A shortage occurs when the total supply of all commercially available versions of a drug can't meet demand.
 The FDA tracks shortages to help healthcare providers find alternative sources and to protect patient access to needed medications.

 The shortage list is publicly available on the FDA's website.
 You can search by drug name to see its current status, the reason for the shortage, and any available alternatives.